rafaroman18/AIRBNB_ML/README.md

 # Machine Learning on AIRBNB data

-In this repository we will apply some Machine Learning to an Airbnb dataset of the houses in Madrid.
+In this repository we will apply some Machine Learning to an Airbnb dataset of houses in Madrid.
 The ML we will apply:

-* Bayes
+* Naives Bayes
-* KNN
+* K-Nearest Neighbors (KNN)
 * Decision Trees
 * Support Vector Machines (SVM)
   * Classifier: